Andrew Benintendi Player Props: White Sox vs. Rangers

-On Wednesday, Andrew Benintendi (.244 on-base percentage in past 10 games, 100 points below season-long percentage) and the Chicago White Sox face the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 8:05 PM ET.
+Andrew Benintendi -- with an on-base percentage of .279 in his past 10 games, 65 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Texas Rangers, with Max Scherzer on the mound, on August 3 at 2:05 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Rangers.
+In his previous game he had a hitless performance (0-for-2) against the Rangers.

 Andrew Benintendi Game Info & Props vs. the Rangers